Noel Park and Wood Green railway station

-Noel Park and Wood Green is a closed railway station on the Palace Gates Line in Wood Green, north London.
+Noel Park and Wood Green was a railway station on the Palace Gates Line in Wood Green, north London.
 It was located on the north-east side of The Broadway adjacent to Pelham Road.
 Its site is now occupied by Wood Green Shopping City.

-The station was opened by the Great Eastern Railway as Green Lanes on 1 January 1878, as the temporary terminus of the line, which was extended to Palace Gates (Wood Green) station on 7 October 1878.
+The station was opened by the Great Eastern Railway as Green Lanes on 1 January 1878, as the temporary terminus of the line – which was extended to Palace Gates (Wood Green) station on 7 October 1878.

 In 1884, as work began on the large Noel Park housing estate nearby, the station name was changed to Green Lanes & Noel Park; it was given its final name in 1902.

-Competing as it did with other nearby railway lines and the London Underground's Piccadilly line, the Palace Gates line was unprofitable; the line and the station were closed for passenger services on 7 January 1963, and for freight on 7 December 1964.
+Competing as it did with other nearby railway lines and the London Underground's Piccadilly line, the Palace Gates line became unprofitable; the line and the station were closed for passenger services on 7 January 1963, and for freight on 7 December 1964.
 Following closure, the embankment that housed the station and the bridge over The Broadway was removed.
 Nothing is left of the station.